-Annual Budget Calculator.
+Annual Budget Calculator

 Project annual revenue, variable costs, fixed costs, truck expenses, overhead, and net income for a junk removal business.